mohamadsolouki/IU-habit-tracker/README.md

 ### Analytics
 - This option uses analyze module to show users the details of their habits.
 - "Habits overview" option will show an overview of the habits that user has entered based on their period.
-- "Single habit status" will show you the list of all habits and you can select one of them to see the details of that habit.
+- "Single habit status" will show you the list of all habits, and you can select one of them to see the details of that habit.
 - "Streaks analysis" will show you a table of all habits and their current and longest streaks.
-- "All completions of a habit" will show you a list of all habits and you can select one of them to see all the dates that you have marked that habit as done.
+- "All completions of a habit" will show you a list of all habits, and you can select one of them to see all the dates that you have marked that habit as done.

 ![Analytics](docs/analyze.png)
 ---